Best Practices & Guidelines for BDD

 Know About “Behavior Driven Development (BDD)”

-Behavior Driven Development (BDD) is a strategy for creating programming through continuous example-based communication between developers, QAs and BAs.
 The basic role of BDD technique is to enhance communication among the stakeholders of the project with the goal that each component is effectively comprehended by all members of the team before development process begins.
 This helps to identify key scenarios for every story and furthermore to eradicate ambiguities from requirements.

-BDDIn BDD, Examples are called Scenarios.
+In BDD, Examples are called Scenarios.
 Scenarios are organized around the Context-Action-Outcome pattern and are written in a special format called Gherkin.
 The scenarios are a method for explaining (in plain English) how a given element ought to act in various circumstances or with different input parameters.
-Since Gherkin is structural, it serves both as a specification and input into automated tests, thus the name "Executable Specifications".
+Since Gherkin is structural, it serves both as a specification and input into automated tests, thus the name “Executable Specifications”.

 Behavior Driven Development was developed by Dan North as a response to the issues like: